falconandrea/Web3-Roulette-Game/README.md

 Check out our comprehensive guide - [Tutorial](https://docs.api3.org/guides/qrng/roulette-guide/)

-### My improvements
+## My improvements

-- Removed duplicate code in the contract file and moved it inside functions and modifier
+- Created in the contract a modifier called "checkBetConditions" with some checks repeating several times.

+- Created the "sendUnsuccessfullBet", "sendSuccessfullBet" and "returnBet" functions in the contract to isolate bid submissions in case of success and loss.

-- Created a different frontend with NextJS
+- Created a frontend with NextJS with custom graphics.

+- Made visible on the frontend the possible winnings based on the choice made by the user.

-- Took the contract balance and block bet function if the contract hasn't enough MATIC
+- Made visible on the frontend the contract balance, so as to also block the possibility of placing a bet if the possible winnings are greater than the contract balance.

 ## Instructions